dancen/rest-api-sample/README.md

 # rest-api-sample
-sample of rest api implementation with symfony and FOSRestBundle
+sample of rest api implementation with Symfony and FOSRestBundle